Code-Institute-Submissions/Second_Milestone_Project-3/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 Main feature:

-- Main feature of this project are the two search bars which allow user to input data that is then used by Google API services, Google Map, Geolocation and GooglePlaces.
+- Main features of this project are the two search bars which allow user to input data that is then used by Google API services, Google Map, Geolocation and GooglePlaces.
 The first input field is a select box where the user can pick which type of place he would like to search for, Tourist Attractions, Hotels or Food and Restaurants.
-The second input field is an input box that together with the help of Google API autocomplete function, allows the user to search for any city within Iceland.
+The second input field is an input box that together with the help of Google API autocomplete function allows the user to search for any city within Iceland.
 Once the user has filled in the data he/she can then click the "search" button, which triggers a function that takes the data and uses it to make requests to Google API services.
-After requests were made it sets markers on google map and creates a list of all the places of the same type found nearby the location searched as well as a single red marker that represents the location of the city.
+After requests were made it sets markers on google map and creates a list of all the places of the same type found near the location searched as well as a single red marker that represents the location of the city.

 Three other features: